Humguti: Rules

 The objective of the game is to capture the approximately 40 kg brass ball and smuggle it back to a team's own village.
-The game begins with teams informally divided by cardinal directions (north, south, east, west), but as the competition progresses, it turns into a free-for-all with no fixed teams.
+The game begins with teams informally divided by cardinal directions (north, south, east, and west), but as the competition progresses, it turns into a free-for-all with no fixed teams.
 Each village's players wear specific insignia or markers to identify their side.

 As soon as the ball is placed on the field, tens of thousands of participants rush in to seize it, resulting in pushing, pulling, and wrestling as they attempt to take control.
 The game can spread across an area of 5–8 km, as players from distant villages try to transport the ball back to their own village.

 There are no official referees; players themselves enforce the rules and declare victory.
 The game continues until one team successfully smuggles the ball into their village boundary, at which point they are declared the winners.